yashkewlani111/hangman/README.md

-## Hangman Game

-Original code from [Brad Traversy](https://github.com/bradtraversy/vanillawebprojects/blob/master/hangman/).
-The original uses vanilla JavaScript.
-This has been convered into React.

 ## How To Play The Game

 Select a letter to figure out a hidden word in a set amount of chances